 Example: Matt is currently enrolled in a QHP through HealthSource RI.
-An invoice will be generated and mailed to him in early February and the full payment of that invoice will be due on the 23rd of February for the coverage month of March.
+An invoice will be generated and mailed to him in early February and the full balance on that invoice will be due on the 23rd of February for the coverage month of March.

-H. Payment Options
+I. Payment Options